 Researchers and organizations can conduct research surveys of burn care professionals though the ABA.
 The survey process and related costs are outlined below.

 ABA surveys take priority.
 No more than two survey emails are sent in one month.
 Each purchased survey comes with an initial distribution email and one reminder email.
-During ABA peak communication times, standard purchased research surveys will not be sent including four weeks prior to and two weeks after the ABA annual meeting and during national holiday weeks.
+During ABA peak communication times, standard purchased research surveys will not be sent including four weeks prior to and four weeks after the ABA annual meeting and during national holiday weeks.
 The ABA reserves the right to alter the distribution date for purchased surveys based on communication priorities and reasons beyond our control (for example, office closure due to extreme weather, power outage, or similar circumstances).

 The ABA Research Committee is involved in reviewing submitted surveys and providing expert feedback on design and content.
 For this reason, a non-refundable review fee for all survey requests will be charged.
 See below for information on fee waivers.